jenofdoom/academy-responsive-web/README.md

 CSS has always had a way of splitting up files, but it caused a performance issue because the browser then had to go get the extra files.
 SCSS gives us the best of both worlds.
-Let's split up our file now.
+Let's split up our file now:

 Right click on the `scss` folder in the left hand pane in Atom, and select `New File`.
 In the box at the top of the screen, type `_base.scss` and hit `<ENTER>`.
 Repeat the same action to create another file, `_movie-list.scss`.
 The underscore is important, it's what tells the SCSS compiler to smush everything into one file rather that creating individual ones.

 Now we should cut and paste parts of our existing code into their new homes.
 First, take everything from `[v-cloak] { display: none }` down to and including